mewhuan/WaterDaily/README.md

 </p>
 #### Preferences View
 <p>
 In the preferences view, user can set measurement(liters or ounces), daily goal, cup capacity and reminders.
-The reminder will send notifications to user when the app is closed.</br>
+The reminder will send notifications to user when the app is not active.</br>
 <img src="https://raw.githubusercontent.com/mewhuan/screenShots/master/waterdaily4.gif" width="280" height="500"></br>
 </p>
 <p>